 Before that, a Warhammer 40K: Darktide trailer was revealed as part of Games Workshop’s Skulls!
 Livestream on June 3, and dropped the intriguing news that veteran Warhammer 40K novelist Dan Abnett was working with Fatshark on the game’s writing.

 The driving point of Abnett’s commentary here is to underline the game’s focus on human stories.
-Far from the hyper-energetic clashes of power-armoured Space Marines and bio-weaponised alien behemoths elsewhere in 40K’s horrendous galaxy, Darktide is about baseline human fighters who simply have to make it through, against the odds.
+Far from the hyper-energetic clashes of power-armoured Space Marines and Warhammer 40k Xenos horrors elsewhere in GW’s horrendous galaxy, Darktide is about baseline human fighters who simply have to make it through, against the odds.
 The phrase “survival horror” is used – whether for good or ill, we’ll find out on the game’s release…

 Before that, we got our first glimpse of Darktide’s gameplay in its first ‘proper’ trailer, released on December 11, 2020.